alexbevi/redmine_dropbox_attachments/README.md

 Big thanks to [Alexander Nickel](https://github.com/mralexandernickel) for the initial implementation of the project folder hierarchy.

+## Notes

+### Issues Upgrading from v2.0.0

+This version ignored the value of base_directory and instead used a string value of "false".
+Just copy the files from "false" to the desired directory.

 ## About

 Copyright (c) 2012-2013 Alex Bevilacqua